 Nutrition Support for Resistance Band Workouts for Women

 Proper nutrition supports the toning and strengthening goals of resistance band workouts for women through adequate protein intake and balanced macronutrients.
 While bands provide excellent training stimulus, nutrition determines how effectively your body responds and creates the lean, toned physique most women desire.
+Protein intake becomes crucial for muscle preservation and development during body recomposition efforts.
+Women should aim for 1.2-1.6 grams of protein per kilogram of body weight daily, distributed evenly across meals for optimal muscle protein synthesis and recovery.

 Nutrient | Daily Target | Best Sources | Timing | Purpose |